Oil and Mineral Rights in Divorce

 Determining the division of mineral rights can be complicated in cases in which a spouse or couple leases mineral rights to a third party, but a seasoned divorce attorney can help.
 Generally, when a party leases mineral rights, they receive a bonus upon signing of the lease and royalty and working interest payments when oil or minerals are extracted from the property.
 If mineral rights are owned jointly by a couple, they will be considered community property and will be subject to equitable distribution.
 If mineral rights are the sole property of one spouse, however, they will likely remain the property of that spouse following the divorce.
 Additionally, while income earned by either spouse during a marriage is generally considered community property, the Texas courts have ruled that oil royalties are not considered income, but have the same character as the land that contained the oil.
 As such, they are treated the same as proceeds from the sale of the land, and if the mineral rights are separate property, the royalties are separate property as well.Talk to a Skillful Divorce Lawyer in Dallas

 The division of assets such as oil and mineral rights in a divorce can be complicated, and it is important for anyone seeking a marital dissolution to speak to an attorney regarding their options.
 At McClure Law Group, we have ample experience helping parties fight for a just division of assets, and we will zealously argue on your behalf.
-Our main office is in Dallas, and we are available to meet by appointment at our Collin County office in Plano.
 We assist people in divorce lawsuits in Dallas, Richardson, Garland, Irving, Fort Worth, Rockwall, McKinney, and Frisco.
 We also represent parties in family law cases throughout Dallas, Denton, Grayson, Rockwall, Collin, and Tarrant Counties.
 You can contact us via our online form or by calling 214.692.8200 to set up a meeting.